What are mosquitoes?

 Several dozen species of mosquitoes can be identified in Texas, although they are often difficult to tell apart.
 Their strange, almost lopsided flight patterns and extremely long forelegs remain the same between species.
-Some types of mosquitoes have black and white "zebra" stripes from top to bottom while others may have yellow, red, or brownish tinges.
-It is important to remember that mosquitoes can take on many forms and sizes, and should not be allowed to fly close to human activity under any circumstances.
+Some mosquitoes have black and white "zebra" stripes from top to bottom, while others may have yellow, red, or brownish tinges.
+It is important to remember that mosquitoes can take on many forms and sizes and should not fly close to human activity under any circumstances.

 Are mosquitoes dangerous?

 Mosquitoes are considered to be the number one most dangerous insect species found worldwide.
 These insects have a nasty reputation for spreading highly transmissible and dangerous illnesses that affect the health of their victims.
 From younger people to older adults, no one is truly exempt from the dangers that mosquitoes can cause.

 Mosquito-borne illnesses include: